zwang695/alexa-skills-list/skills/B01CJRUAF6/README.md

 Alexa, ask baby stats to remove meal.

 As you tally up the stats each day you can go back and ask Alexa to "get" those stats and repeat them back to you.
+Alexa, ask baby stats to add wet and stool
 Alexa, ask baby stats when was the last poop
 Alexa, ask baby stats when was the last pee
 Alexa, ask baby stats what time was the last feeding